Gepardec/tdd-training/3-integration-tests/README.md

 ### DB-Unit -> [link](dbunit)

 DBUnit is a framework that is used to reset a database to a known state between tests.
-It has the ability to import and export the from and to XML datasets.
+It has the ability to import and export from and to XML datasets.
-You can also use it to compare parts of your database to a expected XML dataset.
+You can also use it to compare parts of your database to an expected XML dataset.

 ### Jersey-Test -> [link](jersey)

 Jersey-Test is a framework made for testing rest services.
-You can simply call an url like you would call it from Postman (or similar) and then assert the results.
+You can simply call an url like you would from Postman (or similar) and then assert the results.

 ### Warp-Unit